Vladimir Solovyov (TV presenter): Property

 Vladimir Solovyov is known to have several properties in both the European Union and the Russian Federation.
 In the European Union, he has a villa located on the Italian Lake Como, which was discovered by the Anti-Corruption Foundation (FBK) in 2019.
 Solovyov appeared on Boris Korchevnikov's program "The Fate of a Man" on Russia-1 TV channel, where he confirmed the villa's existence and said he purchased it in the early 2000s for his large family at a time when the property was cheaper than a similar mansion in Rublyovka.
 He also claimed to have been in business since the Soviet era, to regularly pay taxes, and to have never served in the civil service.

 In January 2019, FBK discovered that Solovyov owned a second villa on Lake Como and a Maybach car.
 In July 2019, FBK found that Solovyov has permanent residency status in Italy; and the next day, the founder of FBK, Alexei Navalny, was arrested.

 In February 2022, Russian government agency, Roskomnadzor, due to the FBK's recognition as an extremist organization in Russia, demanded that various media outlets remove publications about a number of FBK investigations, including those containing information about Solovyov's Italian property.

 Moreover, after the Russian invasion of Ukraine in 2022, it was discovered that Solovyov had a house in the mountains and another on the coast.
 The FBK also uncovered that Solovyov had an Italian resident certificate issued to him after buying a villa on Lake Como.
-On March 5, 2022, two of his villas on Lake Como were seized by the state.
+On 5 March 2022, two of his villas on Lake Como were seized by the state.

 In the Russian Federation, Solovyov owns three apartments in Moscow on Dolgorukovskaya Street.
-The apartments include a four-room apartment measuring 160 sq. meters, a duplex apartment measuring 146 sq. meters which he bought from the producer Alexander Tolmatsky, and a 140 sq. meter apartment bought from Tolmatsky's son, rapper Decl.
-Solovyov also owns a house in the Moscow region with a plot of 60 acres and a four-story mansion with an area of over 1000 sq. meters located in the village of Stolnoye.
-Additionally, he has a dacha that measures 1046 sq. meters.
+Solovyov also owns a house in the Moscow region with and a dacha.

 According to the FBK, the total value of Solovyov's real estate in Moscow, the Moscow region, and Pianello del Lario is estimated to be 1 billion rubles.
-However, Solovyov himself disagrees with this assessment, considering it to be overpriced, though he does describe himself as a "rich, wealthy" person.
+However, Solovyov himself disagrees with this assessment, though he does describe himself as a "rich, wealthy" person.